Codimension one foliations with Bott-Morse singularities II: Basins of Centers

 \subsection{Topology of the basin of a center}

 The previous results, particularly Theorem \ref{Theorem:LocalStability}, motivate the following definition, which is one of the main concepts in this article:

-\begin{Definition}[Basin of a center] {\rm We define the set $\C(\fa)\subset M$ as the union of all the centers of $\fa$ and all the compact leaves $L \in \fa$ which bound a compact invariant region $R(L,N)$, neighborhood of some center type component $N\subset \sing(\fa)$, of dimension $n \ge 0$, with the following properties:
+\begin{Definition}[Basin of a center] {\rm Let $\fa$ be a foliation with Bott-Morse singularities on $M$.
+We define the set $\C(\fa)\subset M$ as the union of all the centers of $\fa$ and all the compact leaves $L \in \fa$ which bound a compact invariant region $R(L,N)$, neighborhood of some center type component $N\subset \sing(\fa)$, of dimension $n \ge 0$, with the following properties:

 1) The region $R(L,N)$ is equivalent to a fibre bundle with fibre the closed disc $\ov D^{m-n}$ over $N$, the fibers being transversal to the leaves of $\fa$ in $R(L,N)$.

 2) Each leaf $L\subset R(L,N)$ is a fibre bundle over $N$ with fiber the sphere $S^{m-n-1}$.